mpmenne/launchcode-java-class/pset3/README.md

 * Next, ensure that your Printer interface only accepts Pyramids.
 Use "toString" on the pyramid as described in [this video](http://tv.launchcode.us/#/videos/java_override?lesson=Java)).
 * Finally, implement the Factory Design Pattern to hide the instantiation of the Pyramid objects [ here's how video](http://tv.launchcode.us/#/videos/java_factory_design_pattern?lesson=Java).

-THead First Design Patterns that does a great job of explaing how this pattern works and is implemented.
+Head First Design Patterns that does a great job of explaing how this pattern works and is implemented.

 You can get [Head First Design Patterns in print on Amazon](http://www.amazon.com/Head-First-Design-Patterns-Freeman/dp/0596007124/ref=sr_1_1?ie=UTF8&qid=1401290803&sr=8-1&keywords=head+first+design+patterns)